Tina-Sterite/Doc-Insight/README.md

+# ENHANCEMENTS

+ Agent to summarize - writer agent
+ Agent to - research Q&A agent

+ create workflow diagram to visually explain how things work - Business Analyst agent

+ References to the resource for where it found the summary or answer (with a link
+ ) - Reviewer ensures this is accurate

+ editor reviews and refines content

+ structured output - publisher agent?

+ - Internal Knowledge

+ - External knowledge -adding

+Note: llama index and langchain can index multiple files

+As POC and demonstrations - streamlit is a good front end

 # **GPT 3.5/4/4o-mini Powered Document Summarizer**

 This is a tool that takes a text document (PDF or TXT) or YouTube transcript and generates a concise summary using GPT-4O-Mini, GPT-4 or GPT-3.5-turbo.
 It can accurately summarize hundreds of pages of text.
 It's built with Python and Streamlit and leverages the langchain library for text processing.